The TACD Steering Committee are responsible for developing joint strategy and driving forward the network’s advocacy activities.

 David previously served as Consumer Report’s Director of Cars and Product Policy and Analysis, where he led their public policy and analytical efforts to ensure that consumers’ interests are protected and that safer, more sustainable vehicles and other products are available in the marketplace.

 David is a respected leader and innovator whose work has helped improve the lives of consumers.
 He served as both Deputy and Acting Administrator of the National Highway Traffic Safety Administration (NHTSA), where he led the agency’s mission to save lives, prevent injuries, and reduce the economic costs of road traffic crashes.
 He also served at the Department of Energy as Deputy and Acting Assistant Secretary for the Office of Energy Efficiency and Renewable Energy, where he led the organization’s efforts to accelerate the ongoing transition to clean energy.

 Prior to his senior leadership positions at NHTSA and the Department of Energy, David worked for 12 years at the Union of Concerned Scientists in several capacities, including senior engineer, research director, and deputy director of its clean vehicles program.
 Before joining UCS, he worked for the University of California, Davis, in the Fuel Cell Vehicle Modeling Program.

 Information Society Policy Committee

-Finn Myrstad (EU Co-Chair)
+Finn Myrstad (EU Co-Chair) currently on parental leave

 Finn Myrstad is the Head of the Digital Services Section at the Norwegian Consumer Council (NCC).
 The NCC focuses on national and international issues related to net neutrality, data protection, copyright, telecommunication and other issues within the field of digital services.